mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 Beats them in both performance AND cost.
 In fact, the combined costs of my training and inference are less than the inference costs of most LLM based methods.

-**333x cheaper** to train than TRM/HRM/other models The recent models on ARC-AGI require **multiple H100s for multiple days**.
-You can train my model from scratch in **2 hours on a single A100**.
+**333x cheaper** to train than TRM/HRM/other models The recent models on ARC-AGI require multiple H100s for multiple days.
+You can train my model from scratch in 2 hours on a single A100.
 It will work on smaller GPUs too.

 **Bitter lesson pilled**.
 There are no special handcrafted architectures, no recursion.
-Just a vanilla transformer with only 4 layers with standard autoregression.
+Just a vanilla transformer, 4 layers, standard autoregression.

 Oh btw, all this is early results.
 I haven't yet ran hyperparameter sweeps (expect them to push performance to 35%).
 I haven't tried scaling the model and data either (I haven't found a ceiling yet).
 I haven't done GPU level performance engineering (10x improvements on the table, maybe more).
 There are also a few obvious research ideas to tackle next.